jtsternberg/DsgnWrks-Instagram-Importer/readme.md

 ### 1.2.7
 * Bug fix: Adding a new user no longer resets the auto-import frequency setting.
 * Bug fix: User settings would occasionally not save correctly.
+* Conflict fix: Do not publicize imported posts via Jetpack.
 * New: Template tag for getting the instagram image, `dw_get_instagram_image`, and for displaying the image, `dw_instagram_image`.